 (live footage of me visiting the tree I helped build knowing I'm saving the planet)

 Create your own study guide for the course.
-There are some classes that are primarily memorization, so for those, a study guide isn’t quite necessary.
+Some classes are primarily memorization, so for those, a study guide isn’t quite necessary.
 But, building a study guide as you learn the material with main points and concepts from each unit will make studying for your exams so much easier.

 A great way to do this can be after each study session.
 Noting key points after every session will definitely help you retain the information and ace that course!
 Even if you study for an hour and only get through one concept.
 Jotting down the main points is extremely beneficial when you are studying for midterms and that final.